 There are two markers to the Louisiana Guard Artillery at Gettysburg.
-One is northeast of town on Jones Battalion Avenue (Tour map: Jones Avenue) and the second east of town on the East Cavalry Battlefield on Confederate Cavalry Avenue (East Cavalry Battlefield – north end tour map).
+One is northeast of town on Jones Battalion Avenue (Jones Avenue tour map) and the second east of town on the East Cavalry Battlefield on Confederate Cavalry Avenue (East Cavalry Battlefield – north end tour map).

 The battery was commanded at the beginning of the campaign by Captain C. Thompson, who was killed on June 14 at Winchester.
 Captain Charles Green then took over and commanded the battery at the Battle of Gettysburg.